 The CDI will also include a cohort of junior scientists, including four postdoctoral researchers and five graduate students.
 After international candidate searches, the postdocs will be assigned to our science themes and will, in consultation with the co-PIs, choose a host campus for their work.
 They will circulate amongst the campuses to provide in-person connections between the research groups.
 They will also provide leadership in organizing our annual meetings and the closing conference.
 This collaborative approach will ensure that these scientists are prepared to assume leadership roles in next-generation instruments, such as the successor to HERA.

 The graduate students (each partially funded by the CDI) will lead specific projects within the science themes.
 Because these projects connect two (or more) campuses, each will have a secondary mentor at the collaborating institution and will travel annually to that institution.
 We note that these collaborations operate across the theory/observation divide so will provide the students with wide-ranging expertise on both models and experiments.
-In particular, al project’s
+In particular, all will work closely with UCB as the complexity of HERA requires close contact between theory and data.
+This project’s travel budget will be used to facilitate communication within this team, supporting students and postdocs on extended stays at sister campuses as they work together.

 Our collaboration will have regular meetings to ensure engagement.
 We will hold monthly videoconferences, each led by one campus to provide rotating updates on the Institute’s research, education, and outreach components.
 In addition to travel between campuses, we will host an annual “boot camp” summer conference.
 The postdocs will provide leadership roles, with the responsibility of educating their peers and other junior scientists on science topics essential to all in the collaboration (such as HERA data analysis, galaxy models, etc.).

-Cosmic Dawn studies and identifyhost
+The CDI will also foster wider collaborations.
+In the first year, we will assemble students, postdocs, and faculty for a workshop at UCI to discuss the current state of Cosmic Dawn studies and 21-cm cosmology.
+This will provide contacts between the core CDI group and interested researchers in related fields.
+Several of these will be invited to smaller meetings in Years 2 and 3 of the project, in which we will identify fruitful avenues for combining HERA and other 21-cm data with research programs at Keck Observatories and planned with the Thirty Meter Telescope.
+In Year 4 we will host an international conference, with the aim of summarizing key results.

 Public Engagement and Community Collaboration